top of page

 Thanks to that background in a hospital setting, I feel comfortable with most anything that comes my way these days, and for that I am grateful.
 However now, as a private practice therapist, I get to enjoy a bit of a slower pace and a longer treatment process, as many clients come to private therapy sessions weekly over a long period of time.
 In my private practice, I also get to better serve a population that is incredibly underserved in larger hospitals and agency settings: folks with trauma/PTSD.

-Today, I bring my expertise as a trauma-informed psychotherapist, a trained psychedelic therapist, and my lived experience as a former athlete & yogic practitioner into my work by providing a form of therapy that focuses on the mind-body connection.
+Today, I bring my expertise as a trauma-informed psychotherapist, a seasoned psychedelic therapist, and my lived experience as a former athlete & yoga teacher into my work by providing a form of therapy that focuses on the mind-body connection.
 My approach incorporates a framework of Polyvagal Theory, Somatic Experiencing, and Internal Family Systems to highlight the neurobiological underpinnings of what “safety” means to us and how a lack of safety can affect our relationships, beliefs about ourselves, and how we move through the world.

 My specialization in trauma therapy also led me to one of my greatest passions in the therapy world: Psychedelic therapies for mental health indications.
-I was lucky enough to get involved in ketamine-assisted psychotherapy very early on in this current psychedelic-medicine renaissance, as I received training, certification, and a role as ketamine therapist on a multidisciplinary team here in Austin in 2020 at Transcend Health Solutions.
-This role led to me eventually guiding up to 15+ ketamine-assisted psychotherapy sessions per week.
+After witnessing firsthand how our existing hospital systems fall short of providing adequate care for folks with trauma to truly heal, I began studying and researching alternative therapeutic modalities, including ketamine-assisted psychotherapy (KAP).
+I was lucky enough to get involved in KAP very early on in this current psychedelic-medicine renaissance, as I received training, certification, and a role as ketamine therapist on a multidisciplinary team here in Austin in 2020 at Transcend Health Solutions.
 As I was cutting my teeth in KAP, the COVID pandemic was simultaneously destroying life as we knew it.
-Some of my earliest KAP clients were nurses & paramedics coping with vicarious trauma from being on the frontlines of the COVID pandemic.
+Some of my earliest KAP clients were nurses, paramedics, doctors, and other therapists coping with vicarious trauma from being on the frontlines of the COVID pandemic.
 Again, I enjoyed being "in the trenches" with folks who needed mental health care the most.
 As of 2024, I have now facilitated 3000+ KAP sessions for trauma survivors here in Austin, as well as for folks who flew in from across the U.S. and even across the world.
 My experience in KAP is vast and through the years I have had the opportunity to learn how to support clients dealing with extremely varied presenting problems, all from a trauma-informed foundation.
-In addition to KAP, I have also received formal training in Psychedelic Harm Reduction and Integration (PHRI) under Elizabeth Nielson, PhD, and Psilocybin-Assisted Therapy via an Oregon Health Authority approved program.
+In addition to being experienced in KAP, I also travelled to Oregon to receive formal training and certification in Psilocybin-Assisted Therapy via a year-long Oregon Health Authority approved program.
+I've also completed training in Psychedelic Harm Reduction and Integration (PHRI) under Elizabeth Nielson, PhD, one of today's prominent researchers and pioneers in psychedelic-assisted therapy.
 I am proud to say that I am a "lifelong student" and an advocate for increased access to integrative mental health treatments, and as such it's safe to say I will be actively involved in the movement towards psychedelic therapies for mental health indications for the remainder of my career.

 When I’m not in the therapist chair, you can catch me on my own self-improvement journey.
 I spend a lot of time "walking the walk" - That is, doing my own therapy work, or moving my body via dance, yoga, or simply playing under the sun at Auditorium Shores.
-I love to get out of my element through traveling, specifically to locations where I can scuba dive and get a little lost in the jungle.
-But on the day-to-day, I'm likely to be exercising my innate right to rest by taking a good ol’ nap between sessions, or to pop by the local LSU bar for football games (Geaux Tigers!).
+I love to get out of my element through traveling, specifically to locations where I can scuba dive and get a little lost off the beaten path.
+But on the day-to-day, I'm likely to be exercising my innate right to rest by taking a good ol’ nap between sessions, or to pop by a local watering hole to watch LSU football (Geaux Tigers!).

 Thanks for reading, and I hope I get the chance to know you too!